gabrielyea/hello-rails-front-end/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)
-# Hello rails back end!
+# Hello rails front end!
-Simple app that generates random messages on API endpoint
+Simple app that displays data from rails API endpoint

 ##  Built With :hammer:

-- Ruby on Rails
+- React

 To get a local copy up and running follow these simple steps: